sneha3422/ASSIGNMENT1/README.md

 Connection Name: Local instance MySQL91
 Connection Method:  Standard (TCP/IP).
 Hostname: localhost.
-Port: Default port is 3306
+Port: Default port is 3307
 Username: root
 Password: Sn3461@#
 Click OK to save and connect to my MySQL server.
 Database Creation

 Step 4: Create the Datababase connection
-My database name is db1 and
+My database name is data and

 Step 5: Create Table user
-Now, create a table named user in the db1 database with the following specifications:
+Now, create a table named user in the data database with the following specifications:

 id: Auto-incremented, primary key, and not null.
 name: Not null.